Kevinpaulose05/Git-and-Open-Source---Get-started/README.md

-Open For Contribution If You Want to! it will be reat if you start working from now and start contributing through this repo:))
+Open For Contribution If You Want to! it will be great if you start working from now and start contributing through this repo:))

 ### Start Git Practice  <a href="https://learngitbranching.js.org/">Here</a>